scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

             Use Burp Intruder (with a wordlist of common filenames)Make automated requests for common filenames/directories within each directory/path known to exist within the app.

   Hidden Parameters
+    Wildcarding
+      When testing params, try items like...
+        userId=all
+        userId=*

+    /
+      When looking at params always try to add a slash to try to exploit a directory traversal.
+Be on the lookout for params like
+        Ex: pageID=/home&display=none
+          the slash could mean that an underlying file system resource is being leveraged, and thus could be a potential vulnerability

     debug=true
       Can sometimes be added to the end of the query string of any URL in an app.
       This can sometimes turn off certain input validation checks, etc.